 Barbara Astmann is a graduate student at the University of Kentucky.
 Her research focuses on water quality, and she is working on developing a model to predict human exposure to herbicides in drinking water from non-point source pollution.
 Barbara earned her B.S. in Environmental Engineering from Clemson University, where she was an undergraduate researcher involved in waste to energy, energy efficiency, and water quality research projects.

 Shannon Roberson is a May 2018 graduate from Clemson University where she received a B.S. degree in chemical engineering with a emphasis in environmental engineering and science.
 As a student, Shannon served as a undergrad researcher, new student orientation team leader, Chemical and Biomolecular Engineering Department ambassador and member of the Clemson University Tour Guide Association.
 She currently works as a chemical consultant engineer in Alpharetta, Georgia.

-Gregory Mitchell is an Associate at Morgan Stanley and is currently on the firm's collateral management team.
+Gregory Mitchell is an Excel and Data Specialist at Booz Allen Hamilton.
 He earned his B.S. degree from University of Maryland, College Park in Physical Sciences; specializing in electrical engineering, mathematics, and geology.
 As a physical sciences major, Greg has been able to effectively translate his technical background into the finance world; taking the initiative to improve existing processes through automation.
 His interest in sustainability came from an Eagle Scout project he led at Fort Washington National Park and Greg is determined to help fulfill BioGal's mission.